• Skip to primary navigation

 ground beef and cheese stuffed french bread slices on white plate

-This amazing Stuffed French Bread recipe is an easy appetizer or main meal!
-Take a loaf of crusty french bread and fill it with ground beef and lots of cheese.
 This meaty, cheesy, savory meal is always a busy weeknight family favorite.
 Ready to eat in about 40 minutes!
+Incredibly easy comfort food everyone will love!

-baked cheeseburger stuffed french bread sliced on white plate
+slices of baked stuffed french bread on a rectangular white plate on top of w blue striped white napkin

 Welcome to My Kitchen Serenity!
-I hope you enjoy this beef and cheese stuffed french bread as much as we have over the years.
-The kids will think this meal is fun to eat and the grown-ups will love a delicious, quick, and easy home-cooked meal.
+I hope you enjoy this stuffed French bread with ground beef and cheese as much as we have over the years.
+The kids will think this meal is fun to eat and the grown-ups will love a delicious and easy home-cooked meal.

-If you're someone who likes to meal prep, this is also an excellent candidate.
-Prepare the beef filling ahead of time, then simply slice, fill and bake the bread for a dreamy weeknight dinner.
-Serve with a quick side salad for a satisfying, inexpensive and complete dinner.
+Easy make-ahead meal prep.
+Prepare the beef filling ahead of time (the morning of or day night before), then simply slice, fill, and bake the bread for a dreamy weeknight dinner.
+Serve with a quick side salad for a satisfying, inexpensive, and complete dinner.

 Let's take a quick glance at what's needed: